MicahElliott/captain/README.md

 - Some triggers are a line with a `somename:` "name" prefix, then the eval'd command
 - After a `name` is an optional "filter": `cljfmt` will only look at `.clj` and `.cljc` files
 - The `lint` and `format` are run in parallel by being backgrounded (`&`)
-- The `commitlint` is prefixed with a `-`: this instructs Captain to let itxs proceed even if it fails
+- The `commitlint` is prefixed with a `-`: this instructs Captain to let it proceed even if it fails
 - You generally should use single-quote commands, even with env vars
 - The `$CAPT_CHANGES` is the convenient list of files that are part of the commit
 - The `$GITARG1` is the first available param passed from git to a hook script